Earth Science

 Sustainable Food Systems Graduate Certificate Overview

-The Graduate Certificate in Sustainable Food Systems provides students with a multidimensional understanding of the social, environmental, and economic impacts of the food sector.
+The graduate certificate in Sustainable Food Systems provides students with a multidimensional understanding of the social, environmental, and economic impacts of the food sector.
 Courses are offered in a range of academic areas related to food systems, including public administration, community health, urban and regional planning, business, and education, allowing students to tailor their course selection to align with their interests and career goals.
 The College of Education department of Educational Leadership and Policy collaborates with the following Units to offer this certificate: College of Urban and Public Affairs, College of Liberal Arts and Sciences, and the Institute for Sustainable Solutions.

 Sustainable Food Systems Graduate Certificate: Why PSU?